Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Methods

 \subsection{Flexible Plug-in Module}

 In this subsection, we demonstrate the implementation of our method, which can be inserted after any neuron layer to inhibit its monosemanticity for emergence induction.
-We name our module \textbf{M}onosemanticity-based \textbf{Eme}rgence \textbf{L}earning (MEmeL for short) and outline the advantages of MEmeL: \begin{itemize} \item Adaptivity: Our module is compatible with any design of framework, and no structural changes are needed after inserting it. \item Light weight: No additional trainable parameters are introduced. \end{itemize}
+We name our module \textbf{M}onosemanticity-based \textbf{Eme}rgence \textbf{L}earning (MEmeL for short) and outline the advantages of MEmeL: \begin{itemize}[leftmargin=*] \item Adaptivity: Our module is compatible with any design of framework, and no structural changes are needed after inserting it. \item Light weight: No additional trainable parameters are introduced. \end{itemize}

-The details of MEmeL are displayed in Figure.~\ref{fig:module}.
-We present a general framework of a neural network in Figure.~\ref{fig:module}(a).
-The output $Z$ is derived from $X$ based on the hidden states $H_i$.
+The details of MEmeL are displayed in Figure~\ref{fig:module}.
+We present a general framework of a neural network in Figure~\ref{fig:module}(a).
+The output $\mathbf{o}$ is derived from $\mathbf{x}$ based on the layers of neurons $\{\mathbf{z}\}$.
 Yellow arrows indicate the reliance of neuron layers on each other.
-Our method can be applied to any layer of neurons, such as $H_3$ and $H_5$ in Figure.~\ref{fig:module}(b), where the original neurons are adjusted by our modules to inhibit monosemanticity.
+Our method can be applied to any layer of neurons, such as $\mathbf{z}^3$ and $\mathbf{z}^5$ in Figure~\ref{fig:module}(b), where the original neurons are adjusted by our modules to inhibit monosemanticity.

-Taking $H_5$ as an example (Figure.~\ref{fig:module}(c)), we first detect monosemantic neurons using our MS metric, as introduced in subsection.~\ref{subsec:problem:detect}.
-After identifying these neurons (colored red), we apply our Reverse Deactivation method, as described in subsection.~\ref{subsec:problem:inhibit}, to each of them.
+Taking $\mathbf{z}^5$ as an example (Figure~\ref{fig:module}(c)), we first detect monosemantic neurons using our MS metric, as introduced in subsection~\ref{subsec:method:detect}.
+After identifying these neurons (colored red), we apply our Reverse Deactivation method, as described in subsection~\ref{subsec:method:inhibit}, to each of them.

-For adaptability, our module (i) does not require a specific input format and (ii) outputs $H_5'$ in the same shape as the input $H_5$, ensuring format consistency during data propagation.
+For adaptability, our module (i) does not require a specific input format and (ii) outputs $(\mathbf{z}^5)'$ in the same shape as the input $\mathbf{z}^5$, ensuring format consistency during data propagation.
 Thus, no adjustments to the framework are needed to apply our module.

 For lightweightness, neither of our two methods introduces any trainable parameters.
 Additionally, MEmeL focuses on presenting the idea of functionality \textbf{induction}.
 The methods we propose do not directly decrease monosemanticity during training, but instead induce the model to do so, supported by theoretical analysis.
 Once we have a well-trained model, the performance is expected to be robust even without induction.
 Therefore, during testing, the module can be directly removed without incurring any inference overhead.
+The results of the validation experiments also support our analysis of removing MEmeL during testing. (see Appendix~\ref{appx:exp:rvm}).